 Damage detection is an essential aspect of receiving transported goods.
 One can never be sure of the kind of damage a piece of equipment has been through in transit.
-If one can understand if a piece of equipment has been through tumbles or shock in transit as soon as they received it, they could potentially save much time by immediately replacing the product or claim reimbursements from the transportation firm.
+If one can understand if a piece of equipment has been through tumbles or shock in transit as soon as they received it, they could save much time by immediately replacing the product or claiming reimbursements from the transportation firm.

 That’s where Impact Labels come in.
 These are indicators that can measure the amount of impact that a piece of equipment has taken.
-There are Tilt Indicators that can tell how much something has been tilted in transit or even shock indicators that can be used to determine if the equipment has been through some significant shock.
+Tilt Indicators can tell how much something has been tilted in transit or even shock indicators that can be used to determine if the equipment has been through some significant shock.

 These come with indicators that make it easy for anyone to know that improper handling has occurred.
 It also encourages transporters to be more careful while in transit.

 There are several great products out there for this purpose, such as: